angelleye/paypal-woocommerce/readme.txt

 In the search field type PayPal for WooCommerce and click Search Plugins.
 Once you've found our plugin you can view details about it such as the the point release, rating and description.
 Most importantly of course, you can install it by simply clicking Install Now.

+Once the extension has been installed and activated you will find the PayPal Express Checkout and Pro settings available under WooCommerce -> Settings -> Checkout tab.

 = Manual Installation =

  1. Unzip the files and upload the folder into your plugins folder (wp-content/plugins/) overwriting old versions if they exist